Léonor d'Orléans, duc de Longueville

 By 1563 he had abjured his Protestantism and was welcomed back by the Guise with open arms.
 A new marriage was arranged for him by the family, this time with Marie de Bourbon, Duchess of Estouteville.
-He supported the Guise in their feud with the House of Montmorency over the assassination of the duke of Guise, a murder they blamed on Anne de Montmorency's nephew Gaspard II de Coligny.
+Longueville supported the Guise in their feud with the House of Montmorency over the assassination of the duke of Guise, a murder they blamed on Anne de Montmorency's nephew Gaspard II de Coligny.
 During the third civil war he commanded the rear-guard of the royal army at the battles of Jarnac and Moncontour.
 After the murder of Louis, Prince of Condé at the end of the former, he salvaged the prince's body from where it had been displayed.
 Condé had been governor of Picardy, and with his death Longueville became the governor of the critical region.

 In 1572 he was ordered in his capacity as governor of Picardy to prevent Protestants from crossing the border to militarily assist their co-religionists in the Spanish Netherlands.
 His efforts in this regard were undermined by Charles IX who covertly supported an expedition, hoping to weaken Spanish power.
 During the Massacre of Saint Bartholomew he opposed the expansion of the killings into his territory as they spread across France.
 The following year he partook in the siege of La Rochelle.
 Shortly after he died, with Henri, Prince of Condé succeeding him to the governorship of Picardy.

 Early life and family

 Born in 1540, he was the son of François, marquis of Rothelin, and Jacqueline de Rohan, Marquise de Rothelin.
 His mother was openly Protestant, and she instilled her faith in her son, who privately converted, corresponding in secret with Jean Calvin.
 He was the grandson of Louis I d'Orléans, duc de Longueville and he succeeded his first cousin, François III d'Orléans as duc de Longueville.

 A close, faithful supporter of the Guise, he was betrothed on 23 January 1559 to the six-year-old daughter of the duke, Catherine.
 To offset the dowry the Guise highlighted the monetary assistance they had provided Longueville with his ransom from Spanish captivity.
 The engagement would be called off in April 1561, with François, Duke of Guise disgusted by Longueville's refusal to attend Mass.

-He married Marie de Bourbon, Duchess of Estouteville, daughter of François I Bourbon and Adrienne d’Estouteville in 1563.
+He married Marie de Bourbon, Duchess of Estouteville, daughter of the Comte de Saint-Pol and Adrienne d’Estouteville in 1563.
 The match was engineered by the Guise to reward Longueville for his recent return to the Catholic fold, and to open channels between the Guise and Condé with whom they hoped to ally against the Montmorency.
+For the wedding, Longueville ordered a suit of clothes in black velvet banded with gold embroidery sewn with pearls from a Parisian embroiderer, Guillaume Corbeau.